JasonLocklin/Dissertation/VWM/Introduction.md

 lasting much longer than the treatment duration [tk].
 Unfortunately, while prism adaptation produces striking changes in spatial attention [tk], there is a small, but increasing set of neglect deficits that are not improved [tk].
-Many of these could be described as perceptual tasks, like deficits on the landmark task [tk], and facial-emotion judgment [tk].
+Many of these findings make use of perceptual tasks, such as the landmark [tk], and chimeric faces tasks[tk].
 It may be the case then that prisms operate on neural systems important for the deployment of attention, but have little to no effect on those mechanisms needed to form accurate perceptual representations.

 Part of the deficit involved in maintaining accurate perceptual representations may be driven by working memory impairments.
 As mentioned earlier, neglect patients have deficits of spatial working memory in "non-neglected," right or central space [tk].
-In this context, it's important to clarify the relationship between spatial working memory and spatial attention.
+In this context, it is important to clarify the relationship between spatial working memory and spatial attention.
 The two systems appear to be independent and functionally unique, generally residing in ventral and dorsal visual systems,